 The Memsource Editor for Web is the web-based translation workbench.
-It does not require any installation, but users must be connected to the internet to use it.
+It does not require any installation, but users must be connected to the internet to use it and the project manager must have the Memsource Editor for Web enabled for Linguists option enabled in the Access and security section of the project setup.

-The Web Editor is limited to a maximum of 40,000 segments that can be translated in one window.
+The Editor for Web is limited to a maximum of 40,000 segments that can be translated in one window and a maximum of 290 open jobs.

 A wide range of input methods can be used for inserting Chinese, Japanese, and Korean characters.
 These range from official to custom-made input methods.

-The Web Editor supports the following input methods:
+The Editor for Web supports the following input methods:

 Chinese OS Default